Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Install the BEAM Toolbox
 ========================

-The BEAM (Basic ERS & Envisat (A) ATSR and Meris) Toolbox [#f1]_ is an open-source toolbox and development platform for viewing, analyzing and processing of remote sensing raster data.
-To install it type:
+The BEAM Toolbox [#f1]_ is an open-source toolbox and development platform for viewing, analyzing and processing remote sensing raster data.
+BEAM stands for 'Basic ERS & Envisat (A) ATSR and Meris', the satellite sensor measurements handled by the toolbox.
+To install the BEAM toolbox type:

 .. code-block:: console